mavlink/qgroundcontrol/README.md

 ```
 git clone --recursive https://github.com/mavlink/qgroundcontrol.git
 ```
 Each time you pull new source to your repository you should run `git submodule update` to get the latest submodules as well.
+Since QGroundControl uses submodules, using the zip file for source download will not work.
+You must use git.

 ### Supported Builds
 QGroundControl builds are supported for OSX, Linux, Windows and Android.
 QGroundControl uses [Qt](http://www.qt.io) as it's cross-platform support library and uses [QtCreator](http://doc.qt.io/qtcreator/index.html) as it's default build environment.